-If you are behind with your payments then the lender will charge you a default or penalty interest rate.
-This is normally charged on the amount that is overdue, however in some cases this will be charged on the entire loan amount.
+If you’re behind with your payments then the lender will charge you a default or penalty interest rate.
+This is normally charged on the amount that’s overdue.
+However, in some cases, this will be charged on the entire loan amount.

-This is why it is extremely important that you make your repayments on time – you will avoid the risk of being charged any defaults on your loan.
+This is why it’s extremely important that you make your repayments on time – you’ll avoid the risk of being charged any defaults on your loan.

 The banks will take action when they can see that there have been constant arrears on your home loan.